 Video and Photo Consent

-Video and Photo Usage
+Video and Audio Recording and Photo Usage

 Conference Sessions and Meeting Policies